qubixes/automated-systematic-review-simulations/README.md

 # Create a batch from the above file names and data sources.
 batch_from_params(var_param, fix_param,
                   data_file, embedding_file, param_file, config_file)
 ```

 This creates all the batch files needed in current directory/batch.slurm\_lisa/${job\_name}.

+## Note on pickle files

+Note that pickle files are not generally transplantable between different systems.
+So, if you get weird import errors, use the original data+embedding files to create new pickle files.